Medical Doctor Jobs at Virginia Commonwealth University with Visa Sponsorship

 Which visa types does Virginia Commonwealth University use for Medical Doctor roles?

-VCU sponsors several visa categories for Medical Doctors, including H-1B for specialty occupation physicians, J-1 for exchange visitors in training or research roles, and TN for Canadian and Mexican nationals in qualifying medical positions.
+VCU sponsors several visa categories for Medical Doctors, including H-1B for specialty occupation physicians, J-1 visa for exchange visitors in training or research roles, and TN visa for Canadian and Mexican nationals in qualifying medical positions.
 For permanent residency, VCU supports EB-2 and EB-3 Green Card sponsorship through the DOL PERM process for eligible physicians in long-term roles.

 What qualifications does Virginia Commonwealth University expect for sponsored Medical Doctor positions?